scaredos/cfresearch/README.md

 ## Challenge (Captcha) (NEW)
 - The new CloudFlare captcha was introduced recently in part of an attempt to block Layer7 DoS attacks
 - The new method is `POST` to `?__cf_chl_captcha_tk__=GENERATED_TOKEN`.
 It hands a `cf_clearance` cookie, allowing the user to bypass captcha, to the accepted device and, as usual, a `__cfuid` cookie stating the CloudFlare visitor id.
 The `cf_clearance` expires 1 day after the cookie was given and is valid for over 1k requests or until CloudFlare forces you to captcha again.
-- The form data for the POST request is 'r', which was discovered to be used for analytics by CloudFlare, 'cf_captcha_kind', which indicates which captcha the user solved, 'id', the visitor id, and 'g-recaptcha-response', which is the solved captcha response
+- The form data for the POST request is 'r', which was discovered to be used for analytics by CloudFlare, 'cf_captcha_kind', which indicates which captcha the user solved, 'id', the visitor id, 'g-recaptcha-response', which is the hCaptcha response or reCaptcha response, and 'h-recaptcha-response', which is the hCaptcha response or reCaptcha response.

 > To Patch: `Follow Steps at Bottom`